cyberblast/screeps.ocs.internal.package/README.md

 4. Deploy Options
   * `--branch` : Use with `grunt deploy` or `grunt watch` to deploy code to a custom screeps branch.

+## Advanced Branch Management

+### Reintegrate Documentation

+* Create feature mixin branch.

+`grunt reintegrate:_BRANCH_[:clean]`

+Creates _\_BRANCH\__ from reintegrate.json:_$target_.reset and merges all branches in reintegrate.json:_$target_.merge

+* Fetch all submodules

+`grunt gitfetch`

+Runs git fetch on `ocs.internal`, `ocs.personal`, and `overries` (if overrides contains `.git`).

+### Reintegrate Guide

+If you find that you want to try multiple feature branches you can use the `reintegrate` feature to automatically merge them into your code.

+1. Make sure that all of your virals and personalizations are located in the `overrides/` directory or project root.

+2. Modify `/reintegrate.json` or create a copy in your `overrides/` directory.
+Change the `"reset"` property to indicate the branch which you are merging features into (usually `dev`).
+Add feature branches into the `"merge"` property (make sure to include the remote to keep this tidy, e.g. `origin/my-feature-branch`)

+3. Decide on a branch name for your integration work.
+The example used here is `integrationBranch`

+4. Run the grunt tasks to update and reintegrate the features you want to use:

+`grunt gitfetch reintegrate:integrationBranch`

+5. If anything fails try removing feature branches to find a clean mixture.
+Experienced git users can make use of `git config rerere.enabled true` and manually resolve merge conflicts.

+6. To test the current `dev` branches, simply run `grunt gitfetch reintegrate:integrationBranch:clean`

 ## Links

 [Public repository](https://github.com/ScreepsOCS/screeps.behaviour-action-pattern)